stanete/stanete.github.io/_posts/2021-02-15-dealing-problems-scaleups.md

 * Documentation has no standard.
 Specially the one that should serve as a interface with another teams.

-* Information is spread across multiple services and formats.
-Docs, Sheets, Confluence or Notion pages, JIRA, Trello, etc.
+* Information is spreaded across multiple services and formats.
+Docs, Sheets, Confluence or Notion, JIRA, Trello, etc.

 * Information is constantly shared through pinned messages in Slack channels.
 Slack is often used as a chat messaging app and not as a forum.
 [This post](https://highgrowthengineering.substack.com/p/taming-slack-) talks about how to solve this specific problem.